 - asking you for further information or clarification if required;

-3. We will then write to you within 28 days of receipt of the complaint setting out the outcome and our reasoning or, if further investigation is required, setting out what is being done and when you will hear from us again.
+3. Where possible, we aim to write to you within 28 days of receipt of the complaint setting out the outcome and our reasoning or, if further investigation is required, setting out what is being done and when you will hear from us again.

 PO Box 6806

-Please note: you cannot use the LeO to address your complaint if you are a business (other than a micro-enterprise), charity or club with an annual income of more than £1 million or a trustee of a trust with an asset value of more than £1 million.
+Please note: you cannot use the LeO to address your complaint if you are a business (other than a micro-enterprise), a charity, club, association or society with an annual income of more than £1 million, a trustee of a trust with an asset value of more than £1 million or a personal representative or residuary beneficiary of an estate where a person with a complaint died before referring it to the LeO.

-If you are eligible to bring a complaint, you will need to do so within six months of receiving our final written decision in relation to your complaint and within six years from the date of the act or omission giving rise to the complaint, or alternatively three years from the date you should reasonably have known that there are grounds for complaint, if the act/omission took place before 6 October 2010 or was more than six years ago.
+If you are eligible to bring a complaint, you will need to do so within six months of receiving our final written decision in relation to your complaint and within six years from the date of the act or omission giving rise to the complaint (or within three years of you becoming aware of it if the act/omission took place more than 6 years ago).

-5. You will not be charged for making a complaint.
+You will not be charged for making a complaint and the LeO service is free of charge.

 You can view our Privacy Notice here.